turncodr/my-hashset/README.md

 * Implement your Iterator in a new branch.
 * If you have finished create a Pull-Request.

-Following these rules will help me the compare your solutions easily (and to integrate the best one in the master branch:-))
+Following these rules will help me to compare your solutions easily (and to integrate the best one in the master branch:-))

 ## Getting started
 The repository contains a gradle project.
 You can build it best by using the contained gradle wrapper: